devini01/CSCI401W-Fall2023-TeamGamma/5-final-team-deliverable/Final_Reflection.md

 Summarize your product's value proposition with relatable examples.
 For instance, explain how your app's streamlined user interface improves navigation for users, enhancing their overall experience.

 _Meet Sole Seeker, your passport to hassle-free sneaker wins!
 With a seamless user journey, start by creating an account effortlessly.
 Once in, our sleek login screen welcomes you to a curated selection of exclusive sneakers.
-Are you eady to elevate your sneaker game?
+Are you ready to elevate your sneaker game?
 Enter the raffle, and if you're the lucky winner, securely purchase your dream sneakers right within the app.
 No frills, just thrills – that's Sole Seeker, your go-to for a straightforward path to coveted sneaker victories.
 Step into style, step into Sole Seeker._

 ### Product Demo